Campbell-Muscle-Lab/project_FiberSim_ml_unloaded_shortening/readme.md

 ## Overview

-This repo shows how to use [FiberSim](https://campbell-muscle-lab.github.io/FiberSim/) to generate simulations of unloaded shortening with model parameters selected from a user-defined range.
+This repo uses [FiberSim](https://campbell-muscle-lab.github.io/FiberSim/) to generate simulations of unloaded shortening with model parameters selected from a user-defined range.

+This repo contains a "large" dataset with 10,000 trials, each of which was run with low tolerances.
+This took about 6 days to run on Ken's PC with 128 threads.
+It's unlikely that you want to re-create this dataset, although the intructions below show how you could.
+If you simply want to access the results of the analysis, you can skip to the [Analysis results](##analysis_results)

+A demo showing how to run a much smaller calculation is available at [Latin hypercube sampling](https://campbell-muscle-lab.github.io/FiberSim/pages/demos/sampling/latin_hypercube/latin_hypercube.html)

 ## Steps